 The initial phase will address the basic functionalities of discovery and access, implementing the Core logical components and the Dataset Transformer.
-Initial implementation of these components will focus on supporting the Discovery and Access interfaces utilized by Data Sources providing the identified High Priority Datasets.
+Initial implementation of these components will focus on supporting the Discovery and Access interfaces utilized by Data Sources providing the identified High Priority Datasets identified by D5.2.